Slangeland1/Slangeland1/README.md

 ## Bio
 I translate data into business insights by leading, managing, and executing all facets of data science projects.
 I’m passionate about machine learning and have built models for segmentation, NLP, propensity modeling, survival analysis, time series forecasting, and more.
 In addition to my technical skills, I’m proficient in uniting stakeholders from cross-functional teams around a common goal to deploy models that solve the business problem at hand.

-I have 6 years of data science experience in consulting, consumer products, HR analytics, insurance, media & entertainment, and government research.
+I have 6 years of data science experience in various industries including, consulting, consumer products, HR analytics, insurance, media & entertainment, and government research.
 Before graduating, top of my class, with a master’s degree from Columbia University, I worked with clients and led multifaceted internal audits in the investments space for 2 years.

 ## Work samples
 I completed my master's degree in the Quantitative Methods in the Social Sciences (QMSS), with a focus in Data Science, at Columbia University in 2018.
 Ever since, I've been a Data Scientist in industry, so all of my post-graduate work is protected by corporate NDAs and can't be displayed here.
 However, I'm working on personal project on Large Language Models now, so stay tuned for a new repo, coming soon, if you'd like to see how I code, circa now 🚨.